olivertwistor/todo-list-tools/README.md

 More information will be available as soon as the first version is released.

 ## Licenses
-This project is licensed under an MIT License.
+This project is licensed under an Apache License 2.0.
 For detailed terms, please read [LICENSE][3].

+* Ini4j is made by Ivan Szkiba and is licensed under an [Apache License 2.0][6].
-The library Pair is made by [Christoffer Fink][4] and is licensed under an MIT License.
+* Pair is made by [Christoffer Fink][4] and is licensed under an MIT License.

 [1]: https://www.rememberthemilk.com